Technology can augment human intelligence & collaboration.

 Millennial Universe Radio - Using TEchnology for "good"

-Interviewed by Alison Sher, the talented creator of Millennial Universe and the upcoming book "The Millennials Guide to the Universe" alongside Svetlana Saitsky on using technology for "good;" what that means and how we can do it.
-Such a fun conversation.
+Interviewed by Alison Sher, the talented creator of Millennial Universe and writer of the upcoming book "The Millennials Guide to the Universe", alongside Svetlana Saitsky, Lead Storyteller at YouCaring.com on the topic: using technology for "good;" what that means and how we can do it.
+Such a fun conversation!
 I'm so honored to have met both Alison and Svetlana, they are bringers of hope.
 Technology reflects human intention and we are all humans, so what do we wish to make?

 A DESIRABLE-FUTURE HAIKU - 100 WORD STORIES OF PLAUSIBLE AND DESIRABLE 100 YEAR FUTURES